JaimeStill/learning-dapr/dapr/concepts/faqs.md

 ## How does Dapr compare to service meshes such as Istio, Linkerd, or OSM?

 Dapr is not a service mesh.
 While service meshes focus on fine-grained network control, Dapr is focused on helping developers build distributed applications.
 Both Dapr and service meshes use the sidecar pattern and run alongside the application.
 They do have some overlapping features, but also offer unique benefits.
-For more information please read teh [Dapr & service meshes](https://docs.dapr.io/concepts/service-mesh/) concept page.
+For more information please read the [Dapr & service meshes](https://docs.dapr.io/concepts/service-mesh/) concept page.

 ## Performance Benchmarks